madhur/madhur.github.com/_posts/2019-07-04-parallelism-ordering.markdown

 * One of the solution is to use SEDA queue.
 [Camel](https://camel.apache.org/) has a dedicated page on [Parallelism and ordering](https://camel.apache.org/parallel-processing-and-ordering.html)

 * There is whitepaper titles [A Scalable Architecture for Ordered Parallelism](https://people.csail.mit.edu/sanchez/papers/2015.swarm.micro.pdf)
-  I havn't gone thorugh ityet.
+  I havn't gone thorugh it yet.

+  Are there other methods to handle the ordering while processing the messages in prallel?